 With regard to the environmental values of Council managed roadsides, during 2019 and 2020 Council updated the assessment of native vegetation on our road reserves.
 The original 1997 roadside assessment report is below along with the methodology used to update the assessment of vegetation condition and extent.
 Contact Council for further information regarding Council managed roads.

 The collection of firewood on public land and roadsides is both restricted and controlled for environmental protection and safety reasons.

-The Department of Environment, Land, Water and Planning (DELWP) allows seasonal collection of firewood for domestic use from different locations in Regional State Forests.
-It is important that you check the DELWP website for details as substantial penalties apply if you do not follow the DELWP firewood collection rules for public land.
-Contact DELWP directly if you require further information 136 186.
+The Department of Energy, Environment & Climate Action (DEECA) allows seasonal collection of firewood for domestic use from different locations in Regional State Forests.
+It is important that you check DEECA for details as substantial penalties apply if you do not follow the DEECA firewood collection rules for public land.
+Contact DEECA directly if you require further information 136 186.

 Regional Roads Victoria and the Surf Coast Shire do not permit firewood collection from the roadsides they manage due to traffic management requirements and the environmental value of vegetation along roadside verges.
 Penalties apply for collecting firewood from roadsides within the Surf Coast Shire.

 You are not allowed to remove native plants from Council owned or managed land for any reason such as foraging for food, cutting firewood or the collection of flowers.
 Native plants, including their seed, roots, tubers, leaves and flowers, provide vital habitat and food for our native animals and are protected by law.
 For more information see Council’s Local Amenity Law and the Victorian Flora and Fauna Guarantee Act 1988.
 Note that fines apply for the removal of native plants from Council land.

 Information on growing your own bush foods in your garden can be found on sites such as the Australian Plants Society (Victoria) and CERES .